alterNERDtive/VaultHunters-tweaks/README.md

 Those have been officially integrated into the mod pack! \o/

+### Vanilla Recipes

+* Added recipe for making Concrete in a crafting table with a water bucket, similar to the Building Gadgets’ Dense Paste recipe added in Update 10.

 ### Vault Altar

 * Increased chance of getting a lucky recipe from 10% to 35%.